Education in the Netherlands

 State-run schools (non-denominational) provide secular education, but they can also offer teaching around specific philosophic or pedagogic principles (Montessori, Steiner etc.).
 Public schools are governed by the municipal council or a public leg legal entity or foundation set up by the council.

 Most private schools are denominational (Roman Catholic, Protestant, Islamic, Hindu) or follow specific philosophic principles, as above.
 Private schools are governed by a board or the foundation that set them up.
-Financially, they have the same status as public schools and are basically free, although all schools ask for a small contribution for things such as school trips.
+Financially, they have the same status as public schools and are basically free, although all schools ask for a contribution for things such as school trips.

 Lighthouse Special Education caters to the international community with special needs children providing extensive assistance in English.
 Entry is by referral.